 Key points of the Subsidiary Alliance

-1. The allies of Indian state’s ruler were compelled to accept the permanent garrison of British Army within their territories and to pay a subsidy for its maintenance.
+1. The allies of the Indian state’s rulers were compelled to accept the permanent garrison of the British Army within their territories and to pay a subsidy for its maintenance.

 3. They could not negotiate with any other Indian rulers without consulting the Governor-General.